Walking and Châteaus in the Garden of France

 Organised program of walks and visits,

-Seven breakfasts(B), and four evening meals(D)
+Seven breakfasts(B), four lunches (L) and five evening meals(D)

 Admission to Chambord, Chenonceau, Villandry and Fontevraud Abbey